What we were wearing at the time of our attack was not an invitation for violence.

 And yet by boldly showing the world what we were wearing, we believe we can open minds and shift attitudes about what sexual assault looks like.

-Each outfitted figure represents more than 10 million survivors around the world.
-You can see the diversity of the outfits--in terms of age, gender, culture, and occasion--and read their stories.
+You can see the diversity of the outfits - in terms of age, gender, culture, and occasion - and read their stories.
 The exhibit is intended to demonstrate the pervasiveness of the crime of sexual assault, and the many different faces of the survivors among us.